First Sub-MeV Dark Matter Search with the QROCODILE Experiment Using Superconducting Nanowire Single-Photon Detectors: Introduction

 These challenges have motivated a new generation of direct detection experiments using quantum sensor technologies to achieve extremely low thresholds.
 In turn, these experiments have spawned a growing literature on the response of target systems to DM interactions~\cite{Hochberg:2021pkt,Boyd:2022tcn,Knapen:2021run,Essig:2015cda,Trickle:2019nya}.
 These two components have already been combined in several proof-of-principle experiments based on superconducting sensors, notably kinetic inductance detectors (KIDs)~\cite{Gao:2024irf}, transition-edge sensors (TESs)~\cite{Schwemmbauer:2024rcr}, and superconducting nanowire single-photon detectors (SNSPDs)~\cite{Hochberg:2019cyy,Hochberg:2021yud}.
 These experiments have demonstrated that low background rates can be achieved with energy thresholds low enough to probe new DM parameter space.
 The future of light DM detection requires us to extend these capabilities to larger exposures and lower energy thresholds.

 In this work, we take a significant step in probing unconstrained DM parameter space with low-threshold quantum sensors.
-We introduce a new light DM detection experiment, the \textit{Quantum Resolution-Optimized Cryogenic Observatory for Dark matter Incident at Low Energy} (QROCODILE).\footnote{The QROCODILE experiment was formerly known as the \textit{Quantum sensoR cryOgeniC search fOr Dark matter In Light mass rangE} (QROCODILE), but was upgraded in mid-2024 to use optimized capitalization.} The QROCODILE experiment is based on a microwire-based SNSPD used simultaneously as the target and sensor for DM detection.
+We introduce a new light DM detection experiment, the \textit{Quantum Resolution-Optimized Cryogenic Observatory for Dark matter Incident at Low Energy} (QROCODILE) \footnote{The QROCODILE experiment was formerly known as the \textit{Quantum sensoR cryOgeniC search fOr Dark matter In Light mass rangE} (QROCODILE), but was upgraded in mid-2024 to use optimized capitalization.}.
+The QROCODILE experiment is based on a microwire-based SNSPD used simultaneously as the target and sensor for DM detection.
 Our detector has a threshold of \qty{0.11}{\electronvolt}, corresponding to \qty{11}{\micro\meter} photons.
-We report the first constraints on light DM with this new instrument, placing world-leading limits on sub-MeV DM\@.
+We report the first constraints on light DM with this new instrument, placing world-leading limits on sub-MeV DM.

-Due to its thin-layer geometry, the QROCODILE sensor is inherently sensitive to the direction of the incoming DM, given sufficiently many signal events.
-This is crucial for rejecting background and establishing the origin of a putative signal.
+Due to its thin-layer geometry, the QROCODILE sensor is inherently sensitive to the direction of the incoming DM, provided that a sufficient number of signal events are detected.
+This is crucial for rejecting background and establishing the origin of a putative signal: identifying a candidate signal with the direction of Earth's motion through the Galactic halo has been long recognized as a strong indicator of a DM origin (see e.g. \refcite{Mayet:2016zxu}).
 Moreover, QROCODILE is also the first experiment to use a superconducting sensor to simultaneously probe the interactions of light DM with both electrons and nucleons.
 This experiment not only sets leading bounds on DM interactions, but also paves the way for the next generation of quantum sensor--based experiments for DM searches.